Ashish-Gore/biomedical-abstract-classifier-llm-finetuning/README.md

 ---

-**Note**: This project was developed as part of a Velsera assignment for research paper analysis and classification.
-It demonstrates advanced ML techniques including LoRA fine-tuning, multi-modal disease extraction, and production-ready API deployment.
+**Note**: This project demonstrates advanced ML techniques including LoRA fine-tuning, multi-modal disease extraction, and production-ready API deployment.
 The pipeline has been successfully tested on real research data and achieves excellent performance metrics.